gmy2013/Icser/README.md

 Install PyTorch.
 The code has been tested with CUDA 11.2/CuDNN 8.1.0, PyTorch 1.8.1.

-Prepare pre-training datasets through [CodeSearchNet](https://github.com/github/CodeSearchNet).
+Prepare the dataset through [CodeSearchNet](https://github.com/github/CodeSearchNet).